RocketMod/Rocket.Documentation/content/development-guide/getting-started/making-your-first-plugin.md

 Make sure that **Class Library (.NET Standard)** is selected.
 Give your plugin a name, in this case we'll be making a Welcome Messager.
 Finally select a save location for it and click "OK".

 ### Installing NuGet Packages
-Once you have created project, go to "Tools > NuGet Package Manager > Manage NuGet Packages for Solution".
+Once you have created the project, go to "Tools > NuGet Package Manager > Manage NuGet Packages for Solution".
 In the NuGet window go to the "Browse" tab and search for "Rocket.Core" and install it.
 If you are making a plugin for a specific game (e.g. Unturned), install the package for it as well (e.g. Rocket.Unturned).
 Once the packages are installed we can start making the plugin.

 ## Getting started with the plugin
 We will start by renaming the pre-existing Class1.cs file to MyPluginMain.cs from the solution explorer.
 Add the following `using`s the top of the file: